 Sometimes students may need help to continue studying, and that is a bursary.
 Or you may want to support academic merit, which is a scholarship.

 There are obvious advantages on both sides: the students get the help they need, (and often work experience) and the businesses benefit from highly skilled work-ready graduates.

 Santander Universities works in partnership with Abertay for the benefit of our students.
 Amongst other funds, it gives students the financial support to make the most of opportunities that they couldn't otherwise afford.
-As Emma Brough, BSc (Hons) Fitness, Nutrition and Health said:
+As Emma Brough, BSc (Hons) BSc (Hons) Food, Nutrition and Health said: